Salaar: Part 1 – Ceasefire: Plot

-In 1985, Deva and Vardha Raja "Vardha" Mannar are inseparable companions in Khansaar, a puissant city-state, ruled by a monarchial form of government led by Vardha's father Raja Mannar.
-When Raja Mannar orders the annihilation of the Shouryaanga tribe, a violent mob pounces on Deva and his mother at their residence.
-Vardha intervenes and confers an important territory in his possession to the mob's leader in exchange for sparing their lives; he then ensures that the duo discreetly leave Khansaar for good but Deva vows to return whenever Vardha calls for him.
+In 1985, Deva and Vardha Raja "Vardha" Mannar are close companions in Khansaar, a powerful city-state ruled by Vardha's father, Raja Mannar.
+After Raja Mannar orders the extermination of the Shouryaanga tribe, a mob attacks Deva and his mother.
+Vardha intervenes by surrendering a valuable territory to the mob's leader in exchange for their safety and secretly helps them flee Khansaar.
+Before leaving, Deva promises to return whenever Vardha calls upon him.